- Most retirement income is taxable except for withdrawals from Roth retirement accounts.

 - Work with a financial planner and tax advisor to take advantage of all your options.

-Tax laws have always been complicated and experts are still trying to understand the impacts of the tax overhaul passed by Congress at the end of 2017.
-Tax planning in retirement is made even more complex thanks to multiple income sources each with different tax liabilities and the need to take RMDs starting at age 70½.
+Tax planning in retirement is complex, thanks to multiple income sources each with different tax liabilities and the need to take RMDs.
 Consult with your tax advisor to come up with a flexible plan that provides the income you need while minimizing the taxes you pay.
 It’s a constantly evolving process, so the strategies you use this year may change next year.